 How can I be sure that the organisations listed are reputable?

-We have laid down our criteria for the suitability of an organisation to be included on the Help From Home database.
+We have laid down our criteria for the suitability of an organisation to be included on our platform.
 However, there is no substitute for research and although we’ve done our bit, ultimately you will have to decide whether the organisation is reputable.
-As a starter for ten, ask to speak with volunteers already involved in the organisation you’re thinking of helping out.

 Do I have to be of a certain age to volunteer?